Skip to content

 The iliopsoas is a term used for three muscles in the lower back, hip, and pelvis, the iliacus, psoas minor, and the psoas major.
 These muscles cause and contribute to pain in the middle and lower back, hips, buttocks, and thighs.
 The iliopsoas muscles can also contribute to pain in the lower abdomen, pelvis, and groin.

-You may have trouble rising from sitting if you have tightness and trigger points in the iliopsoas.
-You may feel a 'hitch' as you straighten to stand.
-Another sign is the tendency to walk with one or both feet turned out, which may give you the appearance of waddling like a duck.
+Another sign of iliopsoas dysfunction is the tendency to walk with one or both feet turned out, which may give you the appearance of waddling like a duck.

 Where Are The Iliopsoas Muscles?

-The iliopsoas muscles are the iliacus, psoas minor, and psoas major.
+The three muscles of the iliopsoas group are the iliacus, psoas minor, and psoas major.

-The iliacus muscle lines the inside of the hip bone (ilium).
-The psoas major attaches to the low back (lumbar) vertebrae and descends with the iliacus to connect to the top of the thigh bone (femur).
+The iliacus muscle lines the inside of the hip bone (ilium) and attaches to the crest of the pelvis.
+The psoas major attaches to the lower back lumbar vertebrae (T12-L5) and descends with the iliacus to connect to the top of the thigh bone (lesser trochanter of the femur).

 The psoas minor attaches to the T12 and L1 vertebrae of the lower spine and travels down to connect to the pubis (pelvis bone) via the pectineal line.